 VI.
 In cases of suspected violations of this Rule, the following actions and procedures shall be implemented.

 A. Any employee suspected of being in violation of this Rule shall be interviewed by his or her immediate supervisor or an administrator as soon as possible to determine whether the employee is in violation of this Rule.
 If necessary, the immediate supervisor or administrator may summon a second supervisor or administrator to be present at the interview and to assist in the determination.
-If the supervisor or administrator determines that there is a reasonable suspicion that the employee may be in violation of any provision of this Rule, the supervisor or administrator shall immediately refer the employee to the Assistant Superintendent of Human Resources or designee for further investigation.
+If the supervisor or administrator determines that there is a reasonable suspicion that the employee may be in violation of any provision of this Rule, the supervisor or administrator shall immediately refer the employee to the Associate Superintendent of Human Resources or his/her designee for further investigation.

 C. The results of the drug test may be used to provide the employee an opportunity to exonerate himself/herself.
 If the employee tests negative for drugs, the employee will not be subject to disciplinary measures related to violation of the District’s drug policy and may be returned to duty.
 If a test of an employee positively detects the presence of illegal drugs, the results shall be confirmed in accordance with Neb.
 Rev. Stat. § 48-1903 prior to being used against an employee in any disciplinary or administrative action.